Center for Student Progress

-The Center for International Studies and Programs (C I S P) is an integral part of the Division of Academic Affairs and is responsible for coordinating the international dimensions of the university, including international student and faculty services, study abroad and exchange programs, and the English Language Institute.
+International Programs is an integral part of the Division of Academic Affairs and is responsible for coordinating the international dimensions of the university, including international student and faculty services, study abroad and exchange programs, and the English Language Institute.
 For more information on studying abroad and about the English Language Institute, visit the website.

 International Student and Faculty Services

 CISP coordinates international student recruitment and admission, the international student health insurance program, and the Stephen and Brigitta Hanzeley International Student Scholarship.
 The CISP also provides immigration-related services for international students, faculty, and staff.
 For more information about requirements for enrolled international students, see Requirements for Nonimmigrant Students (located under the Credit Hours/Class Standing/Majors section of the catalog).

 Originally founded in 1958 as the International Student Federation, the purpose of ISA is:

 - To promote positive interactions among U.S. American and International students;

 - To increase awareness of international cultures at Youngstown State University and in the Youngstown community;